Unfamiliar - 069

 I remember not so long ago actively avoiding neighbors and strangers and looking down on small talk.
 But what is a life without those?
 To go about our day without a wave, a smile, a "hello" and "thank you", eye contact, handshake, "this weather, huh?" is to be invisible.
 We can be ghosts passing each other like ships in the night that stare at their phones.

-Or we can anti-ghosts.
+Or we can be anti-ghosts.

 There's value in micro-interactions with strangers.
 They make us feel seen; a member of the fabric of our community.
 And belonging improves our longevity and wellness.